 Curcumin – The Magic Compound in Turmeric

 Although there are many compounds in Turmeric, the most significant one health wise is curcumin.
 This compound has strong anti-inflammatory properties and also is a strong antioxidant.
 Chronic inflammation has been implicated in heart disease, cancer, diabetes, and several forms of dementia including Alzheimer’s.
 Turmeric is only about 3% curcumin so if you want to target just that single compound, you’ll need to buy a supplement.
-You can find curcumin supplements on Amazon and in health food stores.
+You can find turmeric and curcumin supplements on Amazon and in health food stores.

 A small study of 60 adults by the National Institute of Health found promising evidence that curcumin was an effective treatment for depression.
 Their experiment essentially pitted curcumin against Prozac, a frequently prescribed antidepressant.
 The results showed that curcumin was just about as effective as Prozac without the side effects.
 Prozac and other prescribed antidepressants frequently cause suicidal thoughts or tendencies.